Carapacik/swagger_parser/swagger_parser/README.md

   # If the value is 'true', then the annotation will be added to all requests.
   extras_parameter_by_default: false

   # Optional (dart only).
+  # Support @DioOptions annotation for interceptors.
+  # If the value is 'true', then the annotation will be added to all requests.
+  dio_options_parameter_by_default: false

+  # Optional (dart only).
 Set 'true' to generate root client
   # with interface and all clients instances.
   root_client: true